carlosviniciustenorio/BusinessMotors/README.md

 <h1>
-  CManager
+  BusinessMotors
 </h1>

 ## 📌 Overview
 It's a project with many technologies.
-Has a WebAPI to sale cars using the best principles of software development.
+Has a WebAPI to sale motors using the best principles of software development.

 ## 💻 Technologies
 These are all the technologies and patterns used to develop this application